 Kirkels and Dickon not only show how segregation was shamefully maintained on American soil, but also how the complex racial relations regulated in this way entered another dimension when these soldiers were deployed overseas for the liberation of Western Europe. . . a history which in this book finally gets the attention it deserves. – Kees Ribbens, NIOD Institute for War, Holocaust and Genocide Studies, Amsterdam

 Many did not know their fathers, and they faced abuse and social alienation.
 This book brings up interesting questions about the meaning of “Dutchness,” about social and cultural change in the Netherlands, and the place of mixed-race people in Dutch society.
-The authors ought to be commended for finding so much new material and for handling a sensitive topic carefully our customers raving about you on social media?
-Share their great stories to help turn potential customers into loyal ones. - Michael Douma, VP Association for the Advancement of Dutch - American Studies
+The authors ought to be commended for finding so much new material and for handling a sensitive topic carefully. - Michael Douma, VP Association for the Advancement of Dutch - American Studies

 Dutch Children of African American Liberators